-The project will adopt the grievance redress mechanism (GRM) outline of the first CRDP.
+- 147. The project will adopt the grievance redress mechanism (GRM) outline of the first CRDP.
 The GRM shall be set up to register grievances of the people regarding technical, social and environmental aspects.
 Also, the GRM welcomes all kinds of technical and safeguards-related queries, comments, suggestions and complaints from anyone.
 The process will be designed to be transparent, gender responsive, culturally appropriate and commensurate to the risks and adverse impacts of the project, as well as readily accessible to all segments of the affected people.
-It is noteworthy to mention that If any grievance is raised with respect to environmental safeguards, the contractor will bear the cost to resolving the grievances raised with respect to environmental safeguards.
-The project GRM will not supersede any legal government grievance procedures.
+The contractor will bear the cost for resolving any grievances.
+The project GRM will not supersede any legal government grievance procedures. - 148.
 Affected people are to be informed about the mechanism through information caravan and orientation in the community to be conducted by the project officers and staff, printing of pamphlets and brochures, media and public outlets.
 To ensure wider coverage, complaints or grievances can be reported through but not limited to: letters, e-mails, text messages, verbal narration from walk-in complainants, phone calls, fax, online grievance registration form (in local dialects) through the project website, installation of Grievance Intake Box at the project area and other mode of filing that the affected people have access to.
 For those affected people who cannot read and write, a community leader/volunteer will be identified in every project area.
 The community leader/volunteer will serve as the focal person who will assist the affected people in filing the complaints.
 This participatory process shall ensure that all views of the people are adequately reviewed and suitably incorporated in the design and implementation process.
 The GRM will be implemented in three levels.
-See Figure 14 for the outline.
+See Figure 20 for the outline.

-&lt;sup>17Per ADB SPS, 2009, prior to disclosure on ADB website, ADB reviews the "borrower's/client's social and environmental assessment and plans to ensure that safeguard measures are in place to avoid, wherever possible, and minimize, mitigate, and compensate for adverse social and environmental impacts in compliance with ADB's safeguard policy principles and Safeguard Requirements 1-4."
+17Per ADB SPS, 2009, prior to disclosure on ADB website, ADB reviews the "borrower's/client's social and environmental assessment and plans to ensure that safeguard measures are in place to avoid, wherever possible, and minimize, mitigate, and compensate for adverse social and environmental impacts in compliance with ADB's safeguard policy principles and Safeguard Requirements 1-4."